centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-troubleshooting.md

 #### Symptom

-After a MAP update or upgrade, metrics are not updating during the execution of **centreon-map-engine**.
+Metrics are not updating during the execution of **centreon-map-engine**.

 #### Problem